 Anmar Pretorius is a lecturer in the School of Economics at the North-West University (Potchefstroom Campus).
 She currently teaches Econometrics and is also coordinating the Honours students’ research essays.

-Dr Pretorius has published in both local and international journals and has presented various papers at local and international conferences.
+Prof Pretorius has published in both local and international journals and has presented various papers at local and international conferences.
 Her research interests include financial economics, applied econometrics, local economic development and green energy.
 Her doctoral thesis investigated South Africa’s financial market integration with the rest of the world.

-Dr Pretorius has also acted as a reviewer and discussant of papers for an international conference focusing on international finance, as well as a reviewer for local and international journals.
+Prof Pretorius has also acted as a reviewer and discussant of papers for an international conference focusing on international finance, as well as a reviewer for local and international journals.